[Updated February 2023]

 Cafe Lurcat

 Would it be too much to call Cafe Lurcat venerable?
 I’m going to take the plunge.
-The D’Amico brothers have been responsible for many of the best restaurants ever seen in Minneapolis, and the Cafe Lurcat at 1624 Harmon Place on Loring Park is no exception.
+The D’Amico brothers have been responsible for many of the best restaurants ever seen in Minneapolis, and Cafe Lurcat at 1624 Harmon Place on Loring Park is no exception.
 It features a small, simple menu full of intense flavors.

 Lurcat also has an imaginative wine list that features several Italian treats, such as the deep red Primitivo di Manduria ($54) from Puglia that graced our meal.
 Also on the wine list are a couple of Spanish wines of note such as hearty reds from the Catalan regions of Montsant and Priorat that you don’t see every day and are well worth your attention.